rubenfiszel/master-thesis/src/rbpf.md

 The difficulties with using real flight data is that you need to get the *true* trajectory and that you need enough data to check the efficiency of the filters.

-To avoid those issues, the flight data is simulated through a model of trajectory generation.
-This model as described in [@mueller_computationally_2015], The motion primitives are defined by the quadcopter’s initial state, the desired motion duration, and any combination of components of the quadrocopter’s position, velocity and acceleration at the motion’s end.
-Closed form solutions for the primitives are given, which minimize a cost function related to input aggressiveness.
+To avoid those issues, the flight data is simulated through a model of trajectory generation from [@mueller_computationally_2015].
+Data generated this way are called synthetic data.
+The algorithm input are the motion primitives defined by the quadcopter’s initial state, the desired motion duration, and any combination of components of the quadcopter’s position, velocity and acceleration at the motion’s end.
+The algorithm is essentially a closed form solution for the given primitives.
+The closed form solution minimizes a cost function related to the input aggressiveness.

 The bulk of the method is that a differential equation representing the difference of position, velocity and acceleration between the starting and ending state is solved with the [Pontryagin’s minimum principle](https://en.wikipedia.org/wiki/Pontryagin%27s_maximum_principle) using the appropriate [Hamiltonian](https://en.wikipedia.org/wiki/Hamiltonian_(control_theory)).
 Then, from that closed form solution, a per-axis cost can be calculated to pick the "least aggressive" trajectory out of different candidates.
 Finally, the feasibility of the trajectory is computed using the constraints of maximum thrust and body rate (angular velocity) limits.